smilerx/shameless-self-promotion/resume.md

 -------------------------------------------
 Developers in the Office of Information Technologies have begun to utilize the new file management tools.
 The API allows developers to automate file transfers, encryption/decryption, zip/unzip, and archive/unarchive/delete operations without writing any scripts themselves.
 As a result, our maintenance codebase is shrinking (yeah!) and developers are able to spend more of their time working on delivering product features rather than coding boilerplate file management operations.

-Skills & Expertise
-Agile Methodologies Object Oriented Design Scrum
-TDD
-Python
-Django
-SQL
-Relational Databases Data Analysis MySQL
-Oracle PL/SQL
-￼Page5
-Teaching Blogging Social Media Coaching
-Education
-Biola University
-MA, 2004 - 2006
-Biola University
-BA, 2000 - 2004
-Interests
-Python / Django, Blender 3D Animation, Drawing, Agile/Lean, Software Craftsmanship, Running, Skiing/Snowboarding, Fiction Reading, Disneyland/Disneyworld
-￼￼￼Page6
-Michael Dunn
-Software Engineer, Blogger, and Founder mike@eikonomega.com
-4 people have recommended Michael
+##Recommendations
+#####Sergio Porres, Developer, University of Notre Dame
 "Michael is driven by a passion for greatness but he is different from the norm in that part of his vision is to take everyone with him.
 Michael's desire for excellence is matched by his inclusive approach to problem-solving.
 He listens well and perceptively and has a talent for putting together unique perspectives to realize a greater whole.
 As a problem solver, Michael can break down complex ideas into their simpler components.
 Beyond his soft-skills, Michael is also a forward-thinking innovator who truly understands technology.
 He has great ambitions for leveraging technology accross the full spectrum of life, and the know-how to deliver creative yet realistic ideas and solutions.
 Essentially, Michael gets both the forest and the trees and his passion is infectious."

-— Sergio Porres, Developer, University of Notre Dame, worked directly with Michael at University of Notre Dame "I worked with Michael Dunn on a project which contained transferring files from one server to the other.It required encrypting decrypting files.
+#####Shobha Kamat, Senior Application Developer, University of Notre Dame
+"I worked with Michael Dunn on a project which contained transferring files from one server to the other.It required encrypting decrypting files.
 He streamlined the process beautifully using python scripts.
-He was very meticulous and resolved many issues we encountered on the way.It was a pleasure working with him."
+He was very meticulous and resolved many issues we encountered on the way.
+It was a pleasure working with him."

-— Shobha Kamat, Senior Application Developer, University of Notre Dame, worked with Michael at University of Notre Dame "Michael is always a great team member to work with.
+#####Adam Freehling, Associate Application Developer, University of Notre Dame
+"Michael is always a great team member to work with.
 He constantly is striving to improve processes and development techniques within our organization.
 He is very knowledgeable on a variety of technologies and encourages learning and promoting growth in others.
 Most recently I have worked with Michael on developing “Code Camps” within our organization to promote the learning of the python programming language and teaching the django web framework."

-— Adam Freehling, Associate Application Developer, University of Notre Dame, worked directly with Michael at University of Notre Dame
+#####Chris Corrente, Manager, Student/Faculty Information Systems, University of Notre Dame
 "Mike went above and beyond his responsibilities on the ASSA project.
 His main assignment was to develop database views for the contractor so that information could be retrieved from our Student Information System.
 However, as the project progressed, it became apparent that the contractor required some guidance in his development of the web application, and Mike stepped up to provide that guidance, including reviewing the developer's code and helping him determine the best way to implement certain solutions.
-He also became the main point person for the customer, helping define requirements and design the solution to satisfy their
+He also became the main point person for the customer, helping define requirements and design the solution to satisfy their needs.
-￼￼￼￼￼￼￼￼￼￼Page7
-needs.
 His sense of humor was most welcome on the project, helping keep us loose even during stressful moments."
-— Chris Corrente, Manager, Student/Faculty Information Systems, University of Notre Dame, managed Michael at University of Notre Dame
-Contact Michael on LinkedIn
-Page8